Rozmir-Rohi/primitive-mobs-1.7.10-rozmirs-fork/README.md

 # Primitive Mobs Rozmirs Fork

-This project is a modified version of the Primitive Mobs mod v1.0c and is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported license.
+This project is a modified version of the Primitive Mobs mod v1.0c for 1.7.10 and is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported license.

 ## Modifications to Original Mod